tagtogorg/tagtog-doc/projects.md

 title: Projects
 sidebar_link: true
 id: projects
-toc: true
 ---

-A project is a collection of documents and rules to annotate documents manually or automatically.

   <div class="two-third-col">
+    <p>A project is a collection of documents and rules to annotate documents manually or automatically.</p>
     <h3>Creating a project</h3>
     <p>Once you have signed up and you have a user account, you are ready to create a new project.</p>
     <p class="numbered-item"><span class="number-1">1</span>Choose a <strong>name</strong> for your project</p><br>